google/gapid/gapis/README.md

 ## API deep-knowledge

-GAPIS uses the graphics API packages declared in **{{TODO}}** to have a deep understanding of each command in the API and how it interacts with the state.
+GAPIS uses the graphics API packages declared in [gapis/gfxapi](gfxapi) to have a deep understanding of each command in the API and how it interacts with the state.

 Most of the code in these graphics API packages is generated from a corresponding graphics API file, which describes the internal state of a graphics driver, each command exposed by the API, and how each command interacts with the internal driver state.
 When these API files are combined with the API compiler and template files, we produce Go code that:

 * Describes the classes, enums, and bitfields that are used in the graphics API.
 Each type declared in the API file produces a corresponding Go type via the api.go.tmpl template file.
-See **{{TODO}}** for examples of these generated types.

 * Describes the structure of the graphics library's State object.
 These are formed from the global fields in the API file.

 * Describes each of the commands declared in the API.
 Each command in the API file produces a Go struct that implements the Atom interface.
-See **{{TODO}}** for examples of these generated atoms.

 * Implements the `Atom.Mutate()` method on each command, which performs the necessary mutations to the state object provided in the call.
-See **{{TODO}}** for examples of these generated mutate methods.

 ## State mutation

 The generated `Atom.Mutate()` methods simulate the execution of the command by mutating the provided State object, and applying any memory Observations to the memory pools.
-Examples of this generated code can be found with the **{{TODO}}**, generated from the `gles.api` file and the **{{TODO}}**.

 This state mutation is essential for much of the GAPIS functionality - it performs the work to get a default-initialized state to a particular point in the capture.